scottcorgan/way/README.md

     }
   });
   ```
-* 'handler' - the final method called on the matching route.
+* `handler` - the final method called on the matching route.
   * this uses the following method signature:
   ```js
   route({